This page may contain affiliate links, see our disclaimer here.

 The restaurant is run by the local Monastery - the Toplou Monastery - and has modernised to include Creative Cretan Cuisine.
 What a view and what a treat to eat local food here in paradise.
 And try the local wines made at the monstery.

 The Vai Palm Beach Creative Restaurant and Seaside Cafe are open from April to October.

 Vai Crete - there is no accommoation directly on or near this beach.
-The nearest village is Palekastro and the nearest town is Sitia.
+The nearest village is Palaikastro and the nearest town is Sitia.

-House Margot - in Palekastro - a good budget option.
+House Margot - in Palaikastro - a good budget option.
 A family-run small hotel serving delicious breakfasts.
 7 km from Vai Beach.

 Grandes Apartments are just opposite the beach at Kouremenos.
 Known for its water sports, there is Chiona Beach nearby and a few holiday homes and tavernas spread out, find the ancient site of Roussolakos behind the beach.

 Jasmine House just outside the town of Sitia is perfect for a family, this holiday home is cozy and private.
 For 4 guests in 2 bedrooms with 1 bathroom.
 Best to visit with a car, this house is located in Agia Fotia, 7 km from Sitia town and 19 km from Vai Beach.